-1 Jurisdiction Best Practice City of Port Coquitlam Through an application process, commercial businesses in Port Coquitlam can have their organics and recycling collected by the City.
+Jurisdiction Best Practice City of Port Coquitlam Through an application process, commercial businesses in Port Coquitlam can have their organics and recycling collected by the City.
 Garbage is currently not collected.
 Organics are collected in carts which costs \$104/year for collection (typically weekly collection schedule).
 Recycling cart collection is completed for \$80/year.
-City of Port Moody Through an application process, commercial businesses in Port Moody can have their garbage organics and recycling collected by the City.
+City of Port Moody Through an application process, commercial businesses in Port Moody can have their garbage, organics and recycling collected by the City.
 City collection of garbage is optional, but recycling and organics must be collected by the City.
-If all three streams are collected using a centraliz collection method it costs the business \$564/ year (\$177 for garbage, \$149 for recycling and \$238 for organics).
-If waste is collected for all three streams using carts, it costs \$695/year (\$ for garbage, \$149 for recycling and \$238 for organics).
-Considerations for Options Review: • Servicing of the commercial sector is largely dependent on the number of businesses requiring/desiring service and the associated costs to deliver the service (e.g., required number of collection vehicles). • Set-out requirements and practicality of container type for collection determine the ty of collection vehicles required (e.g., automated, manual). • Space requirements for garbage rooms/disposal areas would need to be assessed. • The City should consider bylaw language similar to FVRD segregation requirements.
-Streetscape a Streams.
-Recy alongside or a City is to the r waste diversio The City should consider bylaw language similar to FVRD segregation requirements.
-Streetscape a Streams.
-Recy alongside or a City is to the r waste diversio The City should consider bylaw language similar to FVRD segregation requirements. pe and Public Spaces Solid Waste Management Ind public spaces waste need to adhere to the same disposal bans as all residential waste rcling in public spaces is a known challenge for municipalities.
-Providing recycling option is a part of streetscape and parks waste receptacles is a means to show how dedicated a regional waste management goals and targets.
-An integral part of increasing municipal on numbers is ensuring residents have the opportunity to divert waste and recyclable in at home and throughout the City.
+If all three streams are collected using a centralized collection method it costs the business \$564/ year (\$177 for garbage, \$149 for recycling and \$238 for organics).
+If waste is collected for all three streams using carts, it costs \$695/year (\$308 for garbage, \$149 for recycling and \$238 for organics).

+- Servicing of the commercial sector is largely dependent on the number of businesses requiring/desiring service and the associated costs to deliver the service (e.g., required number of collection vehicles). - Set-out requirements and practicality of container type for collection determine the type of collection vehicles required (e.g., automated, manual). - Space requirements for garbage rooms/disposal areas would need to be assessed. - The City should consider bylaw language similar to FVRD segregation requirements.

+7.8 Streetscape and Public Spaces Solid Waste Management

+Streetscape and public spaces waste need to adhere to the same disposal bans as all residential waste streams.
+Recycling in public spaces is a known challenge for municipalities.
+Providing recycling options alongside or as a part of streetscape and parks waste receptacles is a means to show how dedicated a City is to the regional waste management goals and targets.
+An integral part of increasing municipal waste diversion numbers is ensuring residents have the opportunity to divert waste and recyclable materials both at home and throughout the City.